Maetel1309/DynamicBones-To-MagicaCloth2/README.md

 ## How to Use

 1.  **Prerequisites:**
     *   Ensure you have both Dynamic Bone and MagicaCloth V2 imported into your Unity project.
+(Magica Cloth 1 is unsupported)
 2.  **Installation:**
     *   Place the `DynamicBoneToMagicaClothConverter.cs` script inside an `Editor` folder in your Unity project (e.g., `Assets/Editor/`).
 3.  **Hierarchy Conversion:**